 in case of IPv6 selection:

-modification of group semantics at TerminationState level (or even complete removal of mgroup/groupse specification information (to be discussed));
+modification of group semantics at TerminationState level (or even complete removal of mgroup/groupse specification information (to be discussed)); {Editor's note (2015-06): Would right now assume that the groupse property should stay be just modified.
+Because T1 would continue using S1 for the audio related communication with its peer, whereas T2 would use its S3 for the ...(?)
+T1.S1 would continue being interconnected to T2.S1 context internally, such that the specific "relationship" between T2.S1 and T2.S3 remains....}

 removal of SEPs T2(S4) and T2(S6);